nsfcac/MonSter/README.md

 - `USER='<user_name>'`
 - `PASSWORD='<password>'`

+Also, create a `config.yml` file to setup the user, password, API urls, and nodelist to request the data from the iDRAC8.

-Lastly, run the script with `python3 init.py` to gather the metrics and store in the TimescaleDB.
+Lastly, run the script with `python3 init.py` to gather the metrics and store them in the TimescaleDB.